JimPresting/Terminal-commands/README.md

 # Terminal-commands
-A short guide on the most important Terminal commands that are often reused for self hosting instances
+A short guide on the most important Terminal commands that are often reused for self-hosting instances

+sudo iptables -L INPUT -n -v